magento/devdocs/guides/v2.0/install-gde/trouble/tshoot_no-styles.md

 ### Solution

-*	Verify your <a href="{{ site.gdeurl }}install-gde/prereq/apache.html#apache-help-rewrite">server rewrites</a> setting and your Magento server's base URL and try again.
+*	Verify your <a href="{{ site.gdeurl }}install-gde/prereq/apache.html#apache-help-rewrite">Apache server rewrites</a> setting and your Magento server's base URL and try again.
 If you set up the `AllowOverride` directive incorrectly, static files aren't served from the correct location.

 *	If the Magento application is in <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html#mode-production">production mode</a>, try deploying static view files using the command <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-static-view.html">`magento setup:static-content:deploy`</a>.